SenseTecnic/SenseTecnic.github.io/influx/index.md

 # Introduction

 The STS-InfluxDB service provides FRED users with an InfluxDB database server for their flows.
-In addition to basic InfluxDB data storage functionality, the STS InfluxDB service allows users to manage database, users and previllege through the web interface tools.
+In addition to the basic InfluxDB data storage functionality, the STS InfluxDB service allows users to manage database, users and previlleges through the web interface tools.

 For more information and details, please refer to the [FAQ section](/influx/faq) or take a look at the documentation below.